sunryung/sunryung.github.io/index.md

 layout: home
 ---

-# Sun Ryung Park

-**Political Economist | PhD (UBC)**
+**Political Economist — PhD, University of British Columbia**

 I specialize in the political economy of **green industrial transformation** and **state capacity** in Northeast Asia.
-My work analyzes how South Korea, Japan, and Taiwan navigate the intersection of decarbonization and the US-China geopolitical competition.
+My work analyzes how South Korea, Japan, and Taiwan navigate the intersection of decarbonization and geopolitical competition.

 ### Current
 * **Senior Research Specialist**, Asia Pacific Foundation of Canada (APFC)
 * **Visiting Research Fellow**, Taipei School of Economics and Political Science (TSE), National Tsing Hua University (*Spring 2026*)

----

 *“Analyzing the strategic response of democratic states to technological disruption and supply chain restructuring.”*